BarbareKereselidze/etl_project/README.md

 # ETL Project README
-This Python ETL project is designed to automate the process of generating fake CSV data, processing and refactoring the data, and uploading it to MySQL database which is used as an engine to upload data to Google BigQuery.
+This Python ETL project is designed to automate the process of generating fake CSV data, processing and refactoring the data, and uploading it to Google BigQuery.
 The project is organized into several directories, each serving a specific purpose.